typedb/typedb-docs/03-client-api/03-nodejs.md

 Remember that transactions always need to be closed.
 Committing a write transaction closes it.
 A read transaction, however, must be explicitly closed by calling the `close()` method on it.
 </div>

-Check out the [Concept API](../04-concept-api/00-overview.md) to learn about the available methods on the concepts retrieved as the answers to Graql queries.
+Check out the [Concept API](../04-concept-api/00-overview.md) to learn about the available methods on the concepts retrieved as the answers to TypeQL queries.

-To view examples of running various Graql queries using the Grakn Client Node.js, head over to their dedicated documentation pages as listed below:
+To view examples of running various queries using the Node.js client, head over to their dedicated documentation pages as listed below:
 - [Insert](../11-query/03-insert-query.md)
 - [Get](../11-query/02-get-query.md)
 - [Delete](../11-query/04-delete-query.md)